Danilo-Araujo-Silva/debugdanjs/README.md

 # debugdan
-Util tool for javascript developers or cross-platform developers (like Apache Cordova).
+Tool util for javascript or cross-platform developers (like Apache Cordova).